Say My Name: Music video

 Conflict among members of the group arose in December 1999, following allegations that the group's manager and Knowles' father, Mathew Knowles, was withholding group profits from Luckett and Roberson.
 They then allegedly asked Knowles for more money; they were dismissed from the group in January 2000.
 That same month, Mathew Knowles recruited Franklin and Williams to replace both without the signed members' consent or knowledge.
 The video for "Say My Name" was then filmed with little time for the new members to learn the choreography.
 The video premiered on February 15, 2000, with Franklin and Williams alongside Knowles and Rowland, on MTV and BET simultaneously with the publication of a press release announcing the line-up change.
-Luckett and Robersons' vocals still appear on the song, despite their absence from the video.
-Franklin and Williams' vocals are not included on the track.
+Luckett and Roberson's vocals still appear on the song, despite their absence from the video.
+Franklin and Williams's vocals are not included on the track.

 The video, directed by Joseph Kahn, shows the four members along with two females and one male dancer singing and dancing in color-coded sets resembling apartment living rooms.
 Rowland is in blue clothes to match her equally blue room.
 Knowles is in an orange room, while Franklin is in a red room and Williams in a white room.
 After the first verse and the chorus, the girls, along with furniture from their respective color-coded sets, switch rapidly between the other members' sets.
 Soon after the second verse, all girls gather in a garage-like room complete with cars and Destiny's Child in black PVC-pants and orange tops and all of the dancers, dressed in black, from the video.